1nCreaseR/-Jr.-Backend-Developer-Challenge/README.md

 - [ ] 1.
 404 if the user doesn't exist, and 403 if the password is wrong.
 - [ ] 2.
 403 if the user doesn't exist, and 401 if the password is wrong.
 - [ ] 3.
 500 if the user doesn't exist or if the password is wrong.
-- [X] 4.
+- [ X ] 4.
 401 if the user doesn't exist or if the password is wrong.

 ---